Jak57/documentation/libvpx.md

     * To disable frame dropping the threshold is set to 0.

 13. unsigned int rc_resize_allowed
+    * Enable or disable spatial resampling.
+    * Spatial resampling allows the codec to compress a lower-resolution version of the frame, which is then upscaled by the encoder to the correct presentation resolution.
+    * Increased quality at a low data rate, at the expense of CUP time on the encoder/decoder.
+    * Frame resizing refers to the ability of the encoder to adjust the resolution of the video frame dynamically during encoding.
+    * When network conditions deteriorate bitrate can be lowered with the help of frame resizing.
+    * Value:
+       * 0: Frame resizing is disabled.
+       * 1: Frame resizing is enabled.
+    * When the actual bitrate significantly exceeds the target bitrate, the encoder resizes frames to a smaller resolution.

 14. unsigned int rc_scaled_width

 15. unsigned int rc_scaled_height
 ---
 16. unsigned int rc_resize_up_thresh